daniel-schroeder-dev/cwhq-python-email-series/emails/13__percent-format-specifier.md

 ## Explanation

 You add format specifiers using the `:` character.
 The `.` is used to determine the number of digits after the decimal point in a `float`.
 The `%` multiplies the variable by 100 and adds the `%` sign.
 The `f` is used to ensure the number is given fixed-point notation.
+There are many other options besides the `.`, `%`, and `f`.
+Explore them the next time you need to format some text output.

 ## Resources